It is essential to be aware of different types of dress codes in the workplace.

 This may lead to you losing your trust and credibility in the eyes of your boss and colleagues.

-By maintaining consistency in your outfits, you can work comfortably and be always prepared to represent your company appropriately.
+By maintaining consistency in your outfits, you can work comfortably and always be prepared to represent your company appropriately.

 Consider Your Calendar